Skip to content

 United StatesQatar

-CENTCOM announced USS Frank E. Petersen Jr. and USS Michael Murphy transited the strait of Hormuz on 11 April as part of a mine clearance mission.
-The IRGC directly denied the ships entered the strait and threatened that any military vessel attempting transit 'will be dealt with severely.'
+CENTCOM announced USS Frank E. Petersen Jr. and USS Michael Murphy transited the strait of Hormuz on 11 April for mine clearance, on Day 1 of Islamabad talks.
+The Islamic Revolutionary Guard Corps flatly denied the ships entered the strait and threatened any military vessel attempting transit "will be dealt with severely."

 Iran says mines stay in the water and the strait's pre-war status is gone permanently.